Did you know that Facebook is commonly making people feel depressed?

 The short-term memory of human beings is not equipped to handle more than seven items at a time.
 That’s seven pieces of information were supposed to handle, against the 13 million bits of information we’re inundated with.

 This information overload is a major cause of depression, anxiety and stress.
-Sure, we can use mindfulness habits like these ones that help us to overcome information overload.
+Sure, we can take steps to overcome information overload.
 But even the most Zen amongst us are not infallible to the effects of information overload.

 Information overload causes serious mental health problems: